webis-de/scriptor/README.md

   constructor() { super("MyScript", "0.1.0"); } // log script name and version

   async run(browserContexts, scriptDirectory, inputDirectory, outputDirectory) { }

 }
 ```
 The directory that contains your `Script.js` is called the "script directory": use the `--script-directory` option to specify it on the command line and your script's `run` method will be used instead of the one of the [default script](https://github.com/webis-de/scriptor/blob/main/scripts/Snapshot-0.1.0/Script.js).
 The script and input directory are read-only.
 Everything the script produces should be written to the [output directory](#output-directory-structure).

 **Controlling the Browser(s)**
 Each of the `browserContexts` is a Playwright [BrowserContext](https://playwright.dev/docs/api/class-browsercontext) object, roughly corresponding to a browser session.
-Your script can use the BrowserContext's [newPage](https://playwright.dev/docs/api/class-browsercontext#browser-context-new-page) method to create a new [Page](https://playwright.dev/docs/api/class-page) (like a browser tba)—the object to open, read, and manipulate web pages. [pages.js](#pages-js) adds even more methods to this end.
+Your script can use the BrowserContext's [newPage](https://playwright.dev/docs/api/class-browsercontext#browser-context-new-page) method to create a new [Page](https://playwright.dev/docs/api/class-page) (like a browser tab)—the object to open, read, and manipulate web pages. [pages.js](#pagesjs) adds even more methods to this end.

 If the script uses a single browser (the usual case), the `run` method should start with
 ```
 const browserContext = browserContexts["default"];
 ```
 which gets a browser context [configured](https://playwright.dev/docs/api/class-browsertype#browser-type-launch-persistent-context) using the `browserContexts/default/browser.json` files in the script and input directory (specified by `--input`) if they exist.
-The following configuration precedence applies (lowest to highest): defaults < script directory `browser.json` < input directory `browser.json` < `scriptor` command line options (e.g., `--show-browser`).
+The following configuration precedence applies (lowest to highest): defaults < script directory browser.json < input directory browser.json < scriptor command line options (e.g., `--show-browser`).
 In addition to [Playwright's options](https://playwright.dev/docs/api/class-browsertype#browser-type-launch-persistent-context), the `browserType` option allows to specify which browser to use: "chromium" (default), "firefox", or "webkit".

 Place directories inside `browserContexts` to receive correspondingly named browser contexts in `run`'s `browserContexts` parameter.
 An [output directory](#output-directory-structure) is created for each browser context.
-Use the static methods in [files.js](https://github.com/webis-de/scriptor/blob/main/lib/files.js) to get the respective context directories in the script code.

 **Configuring the Script**
 Most scripts have parameters, which should be specified in a `config.json` in the input directory—or by other options of `--input`.
 A `config.json` in the script directory can be used to specify defaults, though these could also be specified in the script's code.
-The recommended way is:
+The recommended way for reading the JSON files is:
 ```
 const defaultScriptOptions = { ... };
 const requiredScriptOptions = [ ... ];